 Foreign currency denominated assets and liabilities are translated to New Zealand currency at the exchange rate ruling as at balance date.
 Foreign currency transactions are translated to New Zealand currency at the exchange rate ruling at the date of the transaction.
-Gains and losses arising from these revaluations are recognised immediately in the Income Statement.
+Gains and losses arising from these revaluations are recognised immediately in the Statement of Comprehensive Income.